Facial Plastic & Reconstructive Surgery

 Procedures and Services

 The Facial Plastic and Reconstructive Surgery Division at OHSU provides a number of services, and performs procedures to improve the look and/or function of the face and neck area.
-The Introduction to our services booklet (you need Adobe Reader), goes into some detail about our clinics, procedures, and some things to consider about facial plastic surgery.
-Our open house and special events give you an opportunity to meet our providers, discuss your needs, learn about plastic surgery, and to win great prizes!
+The Introduction to our services booklet (you need Adobe Reader), gives you an overview of our clinics, procedures, and considerations before surgery

 Some of the procedures we offer: